 Legislation Section 6.4 of the Local Government Act 1995 requires a local government to prepare an annual financial report for the preceding year and such other financial reports as are prescribed.

 Regulation 34(1) of the Local Government (Financial Management) Regulations 1996 requires the local government to prepare each month a statement of financial activity reporting on the source and application of funds as set out in the annual budget.
-Strategic Community Plan Kowthome Financial Quatainability

-- Key themeFinancial Sustainability.
+Key theme Financial Sustainability.

-- Objective Effective management.
+Objective Effective management.

-- Strategic initiative Not applicable.
+Strategic initiative Not applicable.

-- Policy Not applicable.